rusic/documentation/spaces/guest-ideas.md

 * Competition Theme

-Theme developers can implement this by following the following code into the new entry form -
+Theme developers can implement this by copying the following code into the new entry form -

 {% highlight html %}
 {% raw %}